Bikes by Trek , Whyte , Ridgeback & Wisper

 By and large with bikes, as with most things, you pretty much get what you pay for -

-An E-Bike from a well established, high quality cycle company, fitted with premium quality electrics such as Bosch or Shimano, is likely to cost over £2500.
+An E-Bike from a well established, high quality cycle company, fitted with premium quality electrics such as Bosch, is likely to cost over £2500.

 We did want a cheaper alternative to these, and spent some time researching companies before settling on the Wisper brand.
-We got good feedback on Wisper's reliability from friends in the trade,we have known their technical rep for many years, and they have indeed proven themselves reliable, good value for money bikes.
+We got good feedback on Wisper's reliability from friends in the trade,and have now been selling them for over 7 years.
+They have proven themselves to be reliable, good value for money bikes.

 How far can I get to a battery charge ?